Ants can enter your home or business through the tiniest of cracks.

-Ants can also transmit food borne disease organisms such as E coli, Salmonella and Shigella.
-When it comes to an ant infestation, a typical business manager or homeowner does not usually thing much about the possibility of disease transmission.
+Ants can also transmit foodborne disease organisms such as E Coli, Salmonella and Shigella.
+When it comes to an ant infestation, a typical business manager or homeowner does not usually think much about the possibility of disease transmission.
 However, it is important to note that ants can and do travel to some less hygienic places in search of food and water, and in the process, they can carry and transmit some harmful organisms.
 It is not wise to think of ants as a mere nuisance.
 They can cause some potentially serious infections and health conditions.

 Speak With a Pest Control Expert

 Give B & D Pest Soluions LLC a call 24/7 if you are having a problem with ants in your home or business.
 Call (855) 682-2855.